ystael/chicago-ug-math-bib/elementary/problem-solving.md

 much as any book can) the art of solving them.
 Cognitive strategies are laid out with examples of problems (mostly from Olympiads and Putnams) to which they apply.

-**[PC]** I own this, or at least I did -- I haven't seen it since high school.
-I'm really *not* a big contest problem-solver, but I did use this book and I think it helped to prepare me for Chicago Mathematics.
+**[Pete Clark]** I own this, or at least I did -- I haven't seen it since high school.
+I'm *really not* a big contest problem-solver, but I did use this book and I think it helped to *prepare me for Chicago Mathematics.
 Lots of good problems, not all of them inane.

 #### Pólya, *How to solve it*